adigitalife/yourls-custom-error-page/README.md

-# Custom error page
-Custom error page for YOURLS
+# Custom error page for YOURLS

 Copy the error-page folder to the plugins folder and error.php to the pages folder.
 You can edit error.php as needed.